animal-tree/Writing-stuff/Simpler/Disproof.md

 This proof overcomes relativity of simultaneity since at any time observers K2 and K4 should be measured the same by K3, according to K1.

-Add: Below I address common fallacies in the critiques of the theory of special relativity to make sure that this disproof is indeed a conclusive disproof and not a conjecture "paradox":
+Add: Below I address common fallacies in the critiques of the theory of special relativity to make sure that this disproof is indeed a conclusive disproof and not a conjectured "paradox":

 [^1]